ENTS Comps Guidelines

-In addition to your paper, each student must submit a report on their own individual contribution to the paper.
+In addition to your paper, each student must submit a report to their advisor on their own individual contribution to the paper.
 The reporting form is here.
 The report will help us evaluate the comps process.

 All groups should also submit a copy of their final comps paper to the digital archive.
 (The instructions are here: https://contentdm.carleton.edu/comps/)

-The conference will be held Tuesday, April 16, 2013.
+The conference will be held (date tbd).
 Your group will be allotted 20 minutes; no more than 10 minutes should be devoted to presenting your research.
 The rest of the time will consist of a question and answer period.